Contamination Detection for VLMs using Multi-Modal Semantic Perturbation: Investigation Setup

 \begin{AssumptionFrame} \item[Assumption \theassumption.]
 Data points with a higher degree of contamination are more likely to be memorized, which increases overfitting risk and impairs generalization. \end{AssumptionFrame} In particular, we posit that as the degree of contamination grows, models will exhibit degraded performance on perturbed or out-of-distribution variants of benchmark items, even when the original questions are answered correctly.
 The effect need not scale linearly, since fine-tuning can disproportionately distort embedding spaces~\citep{choi-conta}.

 Based on Assumption~\ref{assump:mem}, we argue that any practical and effective detection method must satisfy three fundamental requirements:

 \begin{mdframed}[ linewidth=1pt, roundcorner=4pt, innertopmargin=6pt, innerbottommargin=6pt, innerleftmargin=6pt, innerrightmargin=6pt, skipabove=6pt, ] \begin{description}[ wide, labelwidth=!, labelindent=0pt, topsep=2pt, itemsep=6pt, itemindent=0pt, leftmargin=*, before= ] \refstepcounter{requirement} \item[\textbf{Requirement~\therequirement.}] (Practicality).
-The method must operate without the knowledge of the leaked data or the model’s training corpus, relying only on black-box interactions. \refstepcounter{requirement} \item[\textbf{Requirement~\therequirement.}] (Reliability).
+The method must operate without assuming any prior knowledge of clean model (e.g. the model’s training corpus), relying only on black-box interactions. \refstepcounter{requirement} \item[\textbf{Requirement~\therequirement.}] (Reliability).
 The method must detect contaminated models across heterogeneous fine-tuning strategies (e.g., standard fine-tuning vs. LoRA). \refstepcounter{requirement} \item[\textbf{Requirement~\therequirement.}] (Consistency).
-The method’s detection signal should be positively correlated with degree of contamination (i.e., \(n = \text{deg}_{\mathcal{D}}(\mathcal{M})\)). \end{description} \end{mdframed} Together, these requirements define a principled framework for evaluating contamination detection.
-A method that satisfies all of them can practically flag contaminated models, remain agnostic to training specifics, and provide a signal proportional to the extent of contamination.
+The method’s detection signal should be positively correlated with degree of contamination \(n = \text{deg}_{\mathcal{D}}(\mathcal{M})\). \end{description} \end{mdframed} Together, these requirements define a principled framework for evaluating contamination detection.
+A method that satisfies all of them can practically flag contaminated models without the knowledge of clean model's behavior, remain agnostic to training specifics, and provide a signal proportional to the extent of contamination.